knutsoned/bevy_lazy_signals/architecture.md

 triggered safely repeatedly or else that the situation is avoided.

 The system exits when each item in the "running" set finishes.
 Actions are processed like Effects, but their closures do not receive a &mut World and instead must return a CommandQueue.
+Also an Action spawns an async Bevy task instead of evaluating its closure during the system.